pcarbo/genetic-data-analysis-rcc-2/episodes/02-explore-data.md

 # Analysis of Genetic Data 2:<br>Inspecting the data using UNIX command-line tools

-In this episode, we will use standard UNIX shell commands to explore the mouse genetics data.
+In this episode, we will use standard UNIX shell commands to briefly explore the mouse genetics data.
 The aim is to get an initial impression of the data, and to appreciate how simple shell commands can be used to examine large-scale data.

 The data set contains three types of data: